 This is where blue light comes in.

 While light of any kind can suppress the secretion of melatonin, blue light at night does so more powerfully.
 Harvard researchers and their colleagues conducted an experiment comparing the effects of 6.5 hours of exposure to blue light to exposure to green light of comparable brightness.
-The blue light suppresses melatonin for about twice as long as the green light and shifted circadian rhythms by twice as much.
-(Harvard Health)
+The blue light suppresses melatonin for about twice as long as the green light and shifts circadian rhythms by twice as much.

 As you can imagine, prolonged exposure to blue light, particularly at night, can have a strong influence on how easily we're able to fall asleep and/or stay asleep.